Hirohito: Michiji Tajima's notes

-Hirohito's preparations for war described in Saburō Hyakutake's diary
+Saburō Hyakutake's diary

 In September 2021, 25 diaries, pocket notebooks and memos by Saburō Hyakutake (Emperor Hirohito's Grand Chamberlain from 1936 to 1944) deposited by his relatives to the library of the University of Tokyo's graduate schools for law and politics became available to the public.

 Hyakutake's diary quotes some of Hirohito's ministers and advisers as being worried that the Emperor was getting ahead of them in terms of battle preparations.

 Thus, Hyakutake quotes Tsuneo Matsudaira, the Imperial Household Minister, saying: